canonical/ubuntu.com/templates/kubernetes/docs/audit-logging.md

 ## Audit log backend configuration

 The audit log backend writes audit events to a file in JSON format.
-It is configurable in **CDK**  through the use of the `api-extra-args` config on kubernetes-master.
+It is configurable in **Charmed Kubernetes**  through the use of the `api-extra-args` config on kubernetes-master.

-By default, the log backend is enabled in CDK with the following configuration:
+By default, the log backend is enabled in Charmed Kubernetes with the following
+configuration:

 | kube-apiserver config | value |
 | --------------------------------- | ----- |